xwp/unsplash-wp/readme.md

 We use `npm` as the canonical task runner for the project.
 Some of the PHP related scripts are defined in `composer.json`.

-All of these commands can be run inside the Docker by prefixing the scripts with `npm run docker --`.
+All of these commands can be run inside the Docker container by prefixing the scripts with `npm run docker --`.

+**Important**: The commands that generate coverage reports or merge them (i.e. contain `coverage` in the name) must run inside the Docker container.

 - `npm run build` to build the plugin JS and CSS assets.
 Use `npm run dev` to watch and re-build as you work.